LOoOrds/SteamLord/README.md

 ## What Is SteamLord?

-SteamLord brings game management, updates, Online Fix, Bypass, and maintenance into one consistent experience inside the Steam client.
+SteamLord brings game management, updates, Online Fix, Compatibility Packages, and maintenance into one consistent experience inside the Steam client.
 Its controls appear where they are useful, including supported Steam Store pages and the Library, so daily operations do not require a separate game manager.

 The project combines a Steam-integrated interface with native runtime components, a reliable download helper, automatic recovery, and a verified compatibility layer.
 The Setup is only the installer and maintenance companion for this wider system.